The Tales of Ise: Origin and structure

 Although this is a direct translation, the meaning behind the words is more complex.
-In this excerpt, the author compares his wife, whom he misses because he is travelling, to a well-worn piece of clothing.
+In this excerpt, the author compares his wife, whom he misses while travelling, to a well-worn piece of clothing.
 Meaning that as you wear something for a long time, it becomes part of you and fits perfectly.
-So the author feels this exact way about his wife: she fits him perfectly and he misses her profoundly.
+So the author feels this exact way about his wife: she fits him perfectly, and he misses her profoundly.

 There are additional meanings behind this phrase as well, which the author fully intended the reader to understand.
 The first is when the first Japanese character of each line is taken out and lined up in order: